 Compensated Absences - Authority employees are granted vacation and sick pay in varying amounts as services are provided.
 They may accumulate, subject to certain limitations, unused vacation and sick pay earned and, upon retirement, termination, or death, may be compensated up to 25% of accumulated sick pay and 100% of accumulated vacation pay at their then current rates of pay.
-The cost of accumulated accrued compensated absences including associated benefits is accounted for as a current liability on the Statement of Net Position.
+The cost of accumulated accrued compensated absences including associated benefits, both current and noncurrent portions, is accounted for as a liability on the Statement of Net Position.